Mirco193/Duality/2. Player Rules/2. Character Concept/1. Dualities/Sorcery/Core Abilities.md

 #### Rank 2A: Spellsword

 - **Arcane Strikes**: You can use your [INT] modifier instead of [STR] or [DEX] for melee weapon attack and damage rolls.
-- **Spell Weaving**: Once per turn, when you cast a cantrip, you can make one weapon attack as a free action ▷.
+- **Spell Weaving**: Once per turn, when you use an action to cast a cantrip, you can make one weapon attack as a free action ▷.
 - **Additional Spell**: Gain a spell from the sorcery duality.
--

 #### Rank 3A: Arcane Blade

 - **Arcane Mastery**: Your Arcane Strikes now deal additional damage equal to [INT].
 - **Eldritch Strike**: You learn how to make your weapon strikes undercut a creature's ability to resist your spells.
 When you hit a creature with a weapon attack, you gain advantage on your next Spell Attack against the same creature before the end of your next turn.
 - **Additional Spell**: Gain a spell from the sorcery duality.
--

 #### Rank 2B: Battlemage
 - **Arcane Infusion**: You may use your Arcane Weapon feature on your Armor instead of your Weapon.
 While infused, your armor blocks an additional 1d4 damage.
 - **Protective Ward**: Action | Self
   As an action, you can create a protective barrier around yourself.
 This barrier absorbs the next instance of damage, and when it breaks, it releases a shockwave, dealing arcane damage equal to your [INT] modifier to all enemies within 10 feet.
 The ward lasts for 1 minute or until it absorbs damage.
 You can use this feature twice per long rest.
 - **Additional Spell**: Gain a spell from the sorcery duality.
--

 #### Rank 3B: Arcane Sentinel
 - **Battle Aura**: You and friendly creatures within 10 feet of you have resistance to damage from spells.
 - **Spell Guard**: [1] | Self